3 practical ways to deal with divorce stress

 Treat it as a game: give yourself the mission of saying no to something each week.
 Think of it as developing a muscle.
 And, remember, every time you say ‘no’ you are saying ‘yes’ to something else.
 And this time you are saying ‘yes’ to looking after your health.

-3. Move your body
+3. Move your body and shift divorce stress

-We hold tension in our body.
+We hold tension and trauma in our body.
 I’m not going to pretend that going to a yoga class or booking a massage will make everything go away.
 But moving your body will help you feel better, and can help improve your physical health too.

 So try and fit movement into your routine as much as possible.
 If you’ve got into the habit of eating lunch at your screen, go for a quick walk instead.
 If you have the resources to book a massage, do it!
 I bet you have no problem buying nice things for your children or your loved ones… so just add yourself to the list of people you can buy nice things for.